 Your success starts here: Ben Wong

 Ben Wong is a self-made man.
 More than dreaming of success, he is a doer who makes things happen.
-From being an English teacher, Ben now heads Global Sources Direct and Startup Launchpad, Asia’s largest hardware trade show, a platform that links startups to online and offline retailers around the world.
+Ben now heads the Online Strategy, Product Development and R&D for the Global Sources online division.
+Global Sources Online is a leading B2B sourcing platform that promotes trade between global buyers and suppliers.

 Lessons in sports applied to life and business